ukarroum/ykarroum-blog/blog/_posts/2020-11-21-intobject.md

 Unfortunetly, we don't seem to have an `intobject.c` file.
 That's because the underlying C object for python integers is `PyLongObject`.

 The file we're interessted in is : `longobject.c`

+From now one I will refer to python's integers implementation both using _integers_ or _longs_, which is not technically accurate since in _C_ those are different types.

 For the rest of this article, we'll revisit some of the most used operations/functions related to integers.